fommil/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-The private methods `.balanceL` and `.balanceR` are mirrors of each other, so we
+The internal methods `.balanceL` and `.balanceR` are mirrors of each other, so
-only study `.balanceL`, which is called when the value we are inserting is *less
+we only study `.balanceL`, which is called when the value we are inserting is
-than* the current node.
+*less than* the current node.
 It is also called by the `.delete` method.

 {lang="text"}
 ~~~~~~~~